 GDPR – Carrington Dean and your privacy

-At Carrington Dean, we know that protecting your privacy is a legal requirement, and your trust is very important to us.
-This privacy statement explains how the Creditfix Group of companies (to which Carrington Dean belongs as of 2018) collect personal data from you, and how we will use and store this information.
+This GDPR statement explains how the Carrington Dean Group of companies collect personal data from you, and how we will use and store this information.

 How we will use your data